-Quick Ratio – Sometimes current assets may contain huge amounts of inventory, prepaid expenses etc. This may skew the current ratio interpretations as these items are not very liquid.
+Quick Ratio or Acid Test Ratio – Sometimes current assets may contain huge amounts of inventory, prepaid expenses etc. This may skew the current ratio interpretations as these items are not very liquid.
 To address this issue, if we consider the only most liquid assets like Cash and Cash equivalents and Receivables, then it should provide us with a better picture on the coverage of short term obligations.
-This ratio is know as Quick Ratio or the Acid Test.
+This ratio is know as Quick Ratio or the Acid Test Ratio.

 P&G’s current ratio is a healthy at 1.098x in 2016, however, its quick ratio is 0.576x.
 This implies that a significant amount of P&G current asset is stuck in lesser liquid assets like Inventory or prepaid expense.

-In this article, we look at Quick Ratio in detail.
+In this article, we look at Acid Test Ratio in detail.

 - Quick Ratio Definition